JetBrains/intellij-sdk-docs/topics/basics/persisting_state_of_components.md

 If you want to use the default bean serialization but need to customize the storage format in XML (for example, for compatibility with previous versions of your plugin or externally defined XML formats), you can use the `@Tag`, `@Attribute`, `@Property`, `@MapAnnotation`, `@XCollection` annotations.

-See `com.intellij.util.xmlb.annotations`'s [`package.html`](%gh-ic%/platform/util/src/com/intellij/util/xmlb/annotations/package.html) for more information.

-If the state you need to serialize doesn't map cleanly to a JavaBean, you can use `org.jdom.Element` as the state class.
+If the state to serialize doesn't map cleanly to a JavaBean, then `org.jdom.Element` can be used as the state class.
-In that case, you can use the `getState()` method to build an XML element with an arbitrary structure, which then is saved directly in the state XML file.
+In that case, use the `getState()` method to build an XML element with an arbitrary structure, which then is saved directly in the state XML file.
-In the `loadState()` method, you can deserialize the JDOM element tree using any custom logic.
+In the `loadState()` method, deserialize the JDOM element tree using any custom logic.
 This is not recommended and should be avoided whenever possible.

 ### Migrating Persisted Values